If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Unsplash

 Feeling overwhelmed can sometimes lead to a sense of detachment.
 If you often feel like you’re watching your life from the outside or have trouble connecting with your own thoughts and feelings, it could be your mind’s way of coping with too much stress.
-This disconnection can be unsettling and make it hard to engage fully with your life.
+Needless to say, being so disconnected can be unsettling and make it hard to engage fully with your life.

 15. You always want validation or reassurance from other people.